 One of the main website performance metrics is the page loading speed.
 Improving your website’s performance leads to getting increased traffic, customer satisfaction, and conversions.
 Fortunately, there are many ways to do it.
 A lot of the practices also happen to be very low effort while providing a substantial impact.

-In this article, you will learn the simplest ways to improve your website performance.
+In this article, you will learn the simplest ways to improve your website performance with the help of landing page builder.
 Let’s now take a look at the ten tips.

 1. Choose A Trusted Website Host

 Your website host is a good long-term investment to increase performance.
 The key to choosing the right hosting provider is by understanding the features they offer.
 This will sort out the least to most suitable providers.
 After that, pick the one that suits your website objectives best.

 You can also select the hosting provider based on the value of money.
 For example, this WordPress hosting provides supportive features for speed, like LiteSpeed Caching and WordPress acceleration.
 All in affordable pricing that starts from $1.99.

 Your website’s database can easily get cluttered with unused data, plugins, or other documents you no longer need.
 Optimizing the database is simply cleaning it for faster performance, backing up your data regularly, and conducting maintenance.

 It can be a tedious process, and that’s where plugins like WP-Optimize come in handy.
 Having all-in-one features, this plugin can save you time and effort.

 Content Delivery Network (CDN) consists of several servers that deliver content from your website to the user from the nearest possible location.
 To speed up loading time, CDN hosts your files in multiple geographical locations.
 This way, the bandwidth limits are spread out and accommodating different users in different areas.

 There are plenty of CDN services you can choose from.
 For WordPress websites, the most popular ones are StackPath and Cloudflare.